ManageIQ/manageiq-documentation/_includes/configuration.md

 ## Configuring {{ site.data.product.title_short }}

-After installing {{ site.data.product.title_short }} and running it for the first time, you must perform some basic configuration.
+After installing {{ site.data.product.title_short }} and run it for the first time, you must perform some basic configuration.
 To configure
-{{ site.data.product.title_short }}, you must at a minimum:
+{{ site.data.product.title_short }}, you must complete these steps:

-1. Add a disk to the infrastructure hosting your appliance.
+1. Add a disk to the infrastructure that is hosting your appliance.

 2. Configure the database.

-Configure the {{ site.data.product.title_short }} appliance using the internal
+Configure the {{ site.data.product.title_short }} appliance by using the internal appliance console.
-appliance console.

 ### Accessing the Appliance Console